animeshmadaan/CS253-Assigments/README.md

 # CS253-Assigments
-This repositiry contains assignments for the Software Development and Operations course offered at IIT Kanpur.
+This repository contains assignments for the Software Development and Operations course offered at IIT Kanpur.